kylehommes/TwitterMentalHealth/README.md

 - #ptsd
 - #suicide

-were collected analyzed in order to better understand how mental health issues are communicated on Twitter.
+were collected analyzed using R in order to better understand how mental health issues are communicated on Twitter.

 # Exploratory Data Analysis